Torasemide, tablets 10 mg 20 pcs

 Contraindications

-– Hypersensitivity to thorasemide or to any of the drug components; patients with an allergy to sulfonamides (sulfonamide antimicrobials or sulfonylurea preparations) may have cross-allergy to thorasemide;
+– Hypersensitivity to torasemide or to any of the components of the drug; Patients allergic to sulfonamides (sulfonamide antimicrobials or sulfonylureas) may experience cross-allergy to torsemide;

 – renal failure with anuria;